lazyparams/lazyparams/README.md

 //  └─ policy RUNTIME ✔
 ```
 ### ...
 Two parameters ...
-Let's have values for the above parameters `myInt` and `myPolicy` picked in the same test:
+Let's have values for the above `myInt` and `myPolicy` picked in the same test:
 ```
 @Test
 public void twoParams() {